arturcp/corotation-notebook/README.md

 This project is a joint effort of Artur Prado and Lucas Amorim to demonstrate how we can use Python to help Astronomers find life outside Earth.

-It will be presented at The Conf 2019, on 17th august, and videos and slides will be found at [my personal website](http://arturprado.com) as soon as they go live.
+It will be presented at The Conf 2019, on 17th August, and at Build Stuff 2019, both in Lithuania and Ukraine, on November 2019.
+Videos and slides will be found at [my website](http://arturprado.com) as soon as they go live.

 For now, you can found a Jupyter Notebook with an animation that will be used to